CubicIT/cubic2018/README.md

 Welcome to my first repository

-my project is about how to create repository
+my project is about how to create a fruite Menue

-the following is the list, please chose...
+the following is the menu, please chose...

-apple
+1-apple

-mango
+2-mango

-carrot
+3-carrot

-banana
+4-banana

-lemol
+5-lemol
-strawberrt
+6-strawberrt